 Bringing Regenerative Local Food Right To Your Table

 Fanfield Farm is a Regenerative Community Farm in Arlington, East Sussex.
-We grow delicious chemical free veg whilst working hard to regerate the soils and environment around us.
+We grow delicious chemical free veg whilst working hard to regenerate the soils and environment around us.

 We produce local food.
 Growing with the older hand tool methods that mean we don’t need huge tractors or 100’s of acres of land.
 This means we can get the food on to your plate fresher, faster and whilst improving the soil we grow in, and keeping our carbon footprint as low as possible.